Discover more from Heigh Ho — Work and Working Life

 Before the industrial revolution, weavers, farm workers, miners, tailors, and domestic workers were known to sing while working.
-“Such songs could set the pace and rhythm of the work,” writes sociologist Marek Korczynski“The labourer would scythe to the rhythm of the song being sung.
+“Such songs could set the pace and rhythm of the work,” writes sociologist Marek Korczynski12 “The labourer would scythe to the rhythm of the song being sung.
 And the songs being sung would be altered according to different demands.”

-The soundscape of industry eventually muffled most workers’ impulses to join in song, though musical traditions persisted in a few factories, as well as glee clubs and onsite performances emblematic of welfare capitalism (in which workers were showered with perks, often as a means to ward off union organizing).
+The soundscape of industry eventually muffled most workers’ impulses to join in song, though musical traditions persisted in a few factories3, as well as glee clubs and onsite performances emblematic of welfare capitalism (in which workers were showered with perks, often as a means to ward off union organizing).

 Listening to music while you work, rather than singing or whistling, emerged as (and remains) the hotter topic.
 While there’s gobs of research about background music and productivity, the belief that music puts a charge into productivity was exemplified by the British government’s Music While You Work program, switched on in factories in 1940 to speed up munitions manufacturing during World War II.

 The BBC piped upbeat music into participating factories twice a day.
 Output increased by 12.5-15% immediately following the sessions, managers reported, claiming it reduced fatigue, relieved tedium, increased happiness, improved health, relieved nervous strain, and decreased absenteeism.